ppikkuaho/solution-concepts/horizon-canvas.md

 ## AI x VR-Augmented Foresight For Strategic Decision-Making

 **Type:** Solution concept
 **Status:** The concept is described at the level of solution architecture, user experience, and method.
-Implementation details and IP are omitted.
+Implementation details and IP-shaped details are omitted.

 ## Concept